EXPERT ROOFING GUIDE

 2. Synthetic underlayment — a breathable moisture barrier laid over the decking.
 Costs $0.50 to $1.50 per square foot.
 Synthetic is preferred over felt paper for metal roofs because it does not wrinkle or absorb moisture.

 3. Ice and water shield — a self-adhering rubberized membrane installed at eaves, valleys, and around all penetrations.
-Required by building code in most states, including New Jersey.
+Required by building code in most states, including many coastal municipalities.
 Costs $1 to $3 per linear foot.

 Some installations also include a slip sheet between the underlayment and the metal panels to reduce friction noise during thermal expansion.
 The panels attach to the decking via concealed clips that allow the metal to expand and contract without stress on the fasteners.

-Get a Standing Seam Metal Roof Estimate in New Jersey
+Get a Standing Seam Metal Roof Estimate in Myrtle Beach

-If you are considering standing seam for your New Jersey home, the best next step is getting a quote based on your actual roof — not national averages from a website.
-Every roof has different dimensions, pitch, complexity, and access considerations that affect the final price.
+If you are considering standing seam for your Myrtle Beach, North Myrtle Beach, Conway, Surfside Beach, or Pawleys Island home, the best next step is getting a quote based on your actual roof and coastal exposure — not national averages from a website.

 A qualified standing seam contractor will measure your roof, walk you through material options (steel vs aluminum, Galvalume vs painted, snap-lock vs mechanical), and give you a detailed line-item quote so you know exactly what you are paying for and why.